ericbeland/enhanced_errors/README.md

 ## Performance Considerations

 - **Minimal Overhead**: Since TracePoint is only activated during exception raising and rescuing, the performance impact is negligible during normal operation.

-- **Production Safe**: The gem is designed to be safe for production use, giving you valuable insights without compromising performance.
-Although this is the case, I'd still suggest letting it get well-vetted before making the leap.
+- **Goal: Production Safety**: The gem is designed to, once vetted, be safe for production use, giving you valuable insights without compromising performance.
+I suggest letting it get well-vetted before making the leap and testing it for both performance and memory under load internally, as well.

 ## Contributing